-Waterton Fund, the Company's former lender, controls Elevon which owned a 30% non-controlling interest in Mineral Ridge Gold, LLC until March 4, 2019.
+Waterton Fund, the Company's former lender, controls Elevon which owned a 30% non-controlling interest in MRG until March 4, 2019 (Note 11).
 Management considered Waterton Fund and Elevon related parties of the Company until that date.

-Related party transactions entered into with Waterton Fund during the years ended December 31, 2019 and 2018 are as follows:
+Related party transactions entered into with Waterton Fund during the year ended December 31, 2020 and 2019 are as follows:

 Year ended December 31,

-2019 • 2018
+2020 2019

-Interest on secured debt \$ 104 \$ 600
+Interest on secured debt \$ - \$ 104

-\$ 104 \$ 600
+\$ - \$ 104

-Notes to the consolidated financial statements For the year ended December 31, 2019 (Tabular amounts expressed in thousands of US dollars unless otherwise noted)
+Notes to the consolidated financial statements For the year ended December 31, 2020 (Tabular amounts expressed in thousands of US dollars unless otherwise noted)

-15. Segmented information
+16. Segmented information

-(a) Industry information
+Industry information